-Detailed analysis of headways has found that it will not be necessary from a headway perspective.
+Detailed analysis of headways has found that it will not be necessary to complete the third track to achieve the required headway.
 There was also a question as to whether the merging of the Main and Relief tracks at Branxton will create undesirable delay.
 However, the approach developed as part of the concept assessment provides for trains to alternate between the Up Main and Up Relief to achieve 8 minute headways on Minimbah bank.
 Trains should therefore remerge at Branxton in a regular pattern provided all coal trains operate at a consistent speed.